expo/expo/docs/versions/unversioned/sdk/blur-view.rst

   Exponent.registerRootComponent(BlurViewExample);

-Example: blur strength with opacity
+Example: blur strength with intensity
 """""""""""""""""""""""""""""""""""

 You can change ``opacity`` style on the component to change the strength of the